Enterprise IT organizations should learn the basics of Docker container build and deployment. What better way than...

 To build the container image, run sudo docker build mynginx/.
 The process downloads the Ubuntu 16.04 image then starts a container to use that image.
 Then, the commands in the Dockerfile run.
 In this tutorial on a Docker container build, the Dockerfile commands are to install Nginx.

-Once the process is complete, the changes merge with the basic Docker image and Docker saves the creation as a new image.
+Once the process is complete, the changes merge with the basic Docker image and Docker saves the as a image.

 Author's note: Your image ID will be different from mine.
 Use your image ID in the following commands as you follow along the Docker container build at home.